C. P. Ramaswami Iyer: Ancestry and origins

-As a reward for their piety and scholarship, the migrants were granted the villages of Chetput, Adayapalayam, and Morakkaniyur by a local chieftain.
+C.P.
+Ramaswami Iyer belonged to a Tamil Brahmin Iyer family whose ancestral place was the town of Chetput in the North Arcot of Tamil Nadu.

 Ramaswami Iyer's family originated from the group which inherited the village of Chetput.

 C.P. was also related to Achan Dikshitar, brother of the famous Advaitist savant Appayya Dikshitar.
 C.P.'s grandfather, Chetput Ramaswami Iyer served the British East India Company as Tehsildar of Kumbakonam.
 His family was deeply attached to the Sringeri mutt.

 Early life and education

-Chetpet Pattabhiraman Ramaswami Iyer was born on Deepavali day (13 November) 1879, to C.R.
-Pattabhirama Iyer (1857–1903), a prominent judge, and his wife, Seethalakshmi Ammal (also called Rangammal) in the town of Wandiwash, North Arcot.
-C.P. had his schooling at the Wesley College High School in Madras.
+Ramaswami Iyer was born in a Tamil-speaking Iyer Brahmin family on Deepavali day (13 November) 1879, to C. R. Pattabhirama Iyer(1857–1902), a prominent judge, and his wife, Seethalakshmi Ammal (also called Rangammal) in the town of Wandiwash, North Arcot.
+Ramaswami had his schooling at the Wesley College High School in Madras.
 He had an extremely strict upbringing as a result of a prediction that the child would not pass a single exam in his life.
-On completion of his schooling, C.P. enrolled at the Presidency College, Madras.
+On completion of his schooling, Ramaswami enrolled at the Presidency College, Madras.

-In college, C.P. won prizes in English, Sanskrit and Mathematics and the Elphinstone Prize for his paper on the Nebular theory.
-C.P. passed his degree with a gold medal and graduated with distinction from the Madras Law College.
+In college, C.P.
+Ramaswami Iyer won prizes in English, Sanskrit and Mathematics and the Elphinstone Prize for his paper on the Nebular theory.
+Ramaswami passed his degree with a gold medal and graduated with distinction from the Madras Law College.

-C.P. had always desired to become an English professor.
-However, his father, Pattabhirama Iyer wished that his son become a lawyer and accordingly, C.P. chose a career in law.
+Ramaswami had always desired to become an English professor.
+However, his father, Pattabhirama Iyer wished that his son become a lawyer and accordingly, Ramaswami chose a career in law.
 He spent his college vacations in the Mysore kingdom with the Diwan, Sir K. Seshadri Iyer whom he reportedly always claimed as his inspiration.